gammons/grantammons.me/source/portfolio.html.md

 I'm extremely proud of what I've accomplished to date at ConvertKit.
 I joined as Director of Engineering when the company had 3 engineers.
 We were onto something - the company was bootstrapped by Nathan, our CEO, and we manged to get enough growth to see about $5M in ARR and a few thousand paying customers.

 However, there was an enormous mountain of technical challenges.
-The app seemed like it was down more than it was up.
-In fact, the app was down the night before my first day(!), and I helped triage.

-When I joined, ConvertKit had never seen true technical leadership.
-In the beginning, Nathan relied on a handful of contractors and friends to build out ConvertKit, and then hired a couple of those friends as full-time employees.
-So, I had my work cut out for me.
+The app was down frequently, and sending delays were frequent.

 The first step was to right the ship from a software delivery standpoint.
 Before I arrived, there was little rigor around code review, testing, or QA.
 So for the first few months I acted as a technical leader and personally reviewed every PR.
 I established learning goals for engineers who needed to level up.